thedataplace/policies/employee_handbook.md

 If a director, having reviewed the evidence, considers that the matter may result in your dismissal, with or without notice, or that your presence may result in a witness in any disciplinary proceedings feeling intimidated, you may be suspended on full pay.
 The fact of such suspension will not be taken into account in any disciplinary proceedings.

 ### Appeals
 You are entitled to appeal against any disciplinary warning or decision to dismiss.
-To do so you must notify your line manager or, in his/her absence, any senior member of staff, in writing within five working days of receiving the written warning or other written notification of any decision.
+To do so you must notify your line manager or, in their absence, any senior member of staff, in writing within five working days of receiving the written warning or other written notification of any decision.
 Your letter must specify the issues you wish to appeal against or contest.

 ### Grievance procedure
 The Data Place’s aim is always to encourage employees to have an open and honest relationship with their line manager and colleagues and to raise any concerns about any aspect of their employment in an appropriate manner.
 This procedure should be used to settle all disputes or grievances which you may wish to raise concerning other employees or volunteers, your work, the organisation or other matters relating to your employment or volunteering.
 The purpose is to settle any grievance fairly, simply and quickly.